Using the 12-Factor Approach for Microservices

 Though the admin processes are separate, you must continue to run them in the same environment and against the base code and config of the app itself.
 Shipping the admin tasks code alongside the app prevents drift.

 ClearScale helps organizations across a wide range of industries develop solutions ranging from cloud migrations to the development of machine learning-powered apps.
 We employ a variety of methodologies and best practices in developing cloud-native apps, including microservices principles, with the approach often driven by our customers’ specific needs and goals.

-You can also contact us to find out how ClearScale can help you achieve your business objectives related to app development.
+You can contact us to find out how ClearScale can help you achieve your business objectives related to app development.
 We can take on projects for you or work in conjunction with your in-house team.